 Research home health aide courses in New Jersey, which currently has two schools offering programs.
 Read an overview of degree programs, tuition info and program options for these schools and decide which program is right for you.

-Only a couple of New Jersey community colleges offer homemaker home health care aide and nurse aide training courses.
+Only a couple of New Jersey community colleges offer home health care aide and nurse aide training courses.
 These include Camden County College and Mercer County Community.
 Students that successfully complete a training program that meets the standards set forth by the State of New Jersey are eligible to seek certification after passing the required examination.

 Camden County College